nldq092203/Movie-Night/README.md

   - **Cancellations**: Receive alerts if a movie night is canceled.
   - **New Invitations**: Get notified when you're invited to a movie night.
   - **Invitation Confirmations**: Hosts are notified when guests accept invitations.
-- **Filtering and Sorting**: Easily filter and sort movies, events, and notifications.
+- **Filtering and Sorting**: Easily filter and sort movies, events, notifications, group chat and message.
 - **Asynchronous Tasks**: Utilize Celery and Redis for handling background tasks and scheduled notifications.
+- **Web Socket**: Set up web socket for chatbox
 - **Throttling and Pagination**: Efficient data handling with API usage control and paginated results.
 - **CORS Support**: Cross-origin resource sharing enabled for broader accessibility.
 - **API Documentation**: Comprehensive documentation generated with Swagger/OpenAPI.
 - **TypeScript Support**: Custom types and interfaces for consistent data structures.

-### Frontend Features

-- **User Authentication**: Secure login and registration with JWT and Google OAuth2.
-- **Form Validation**: Client-side validation for all forms to enhance user experience.
-- **Movie Search and Details**: Intuitive interface for searching and viewing movie details.
-- **Event Management**: Create and manage movie night events, send invitations, and handle notifications.
-- **Responsive Design**: Optimized for all devices using React and Tailwind CSS.
+- ...

 ## Tech Stack